Susanna Leonard Hill-October 2012

 Home School Book Review-January 2011

 In the tradition of Native American folklore, author Janet Ruth Heller, a professor at Western Michigan University, provides a fascinating story that not only can form the basis for studying the phases of the moon but also teaches an important lesson on how to handle bullying.
 It is nicely illustrated with Native American type drawings by Ben Hodson.
-Sylvan Dell always has a “For Creative Minds” section in the back of each book, and How the Moon Regained Her Shape contains three pages of “Moon Observations” including Native American names for each of the year’s full moons, plus one page on “How to Deal with Bullies.”
-In addition, there are even more online resources and activities related to the book at Sylvan Dell’s website.
+Arbordale always has a “For Creative Minds” section in the back of each book, and How the Moon Regained Her Shape contains three pages of “Moon Observations” including Native American names for each of the year’s full moons, plus one page on “How to Deal with Bullies.”
+In addition, there are even more online resources and activities related to the book at Arbordale’s website.
 The book is both fun and educational.

 -Wayne S. Walker